deeffest/DEEF-Lite-Media-Player/README.md

 Simple application for playing media files on your Windows PC, written in PyQt5 and its QMediaPlayer.

+## ✨ Key Features
+- **Cross-Platform Compatibility**
+  Runs seamlessly on Windows, Linux, and macOS.

+- **Playlist Management**
+  Create, manage, and play your favorite playlists.

+- **Flexible Media Options**
+  Open individual files, entire folders, or URLs with ease.

+- **Drag and Drop Support**
+  Effortlessly add files to your playlists by dragging and dropping.

+- **Comfortable Movie Watching**
+  Select audio tracks, video tracks, or subtitles for an optimal viewing experience.

+- **Adaptive Interface**
+  The interface theme adapts to match your operating system's theme.

 ## 📸 Screenshots
 ![Screenshot](https://github.com/user-attachments/assets/156b07ac-58dd-445b-a503-fc3f1ae0faca)